-- When it comes to textbooks, try asking your friends and peers if they have the book you need, and borrow it or buy it from them.
-If you can’t find it that way, then look at purchasing or renting a used book from a used bookstore or website.
+- When it comes to textbooks, try asking your friends and peers if they have the book you need.
+They may be willing to let you borrow or buy it from them.
+You can also purchase or rent a used book from a used bookstore or website.
 Some examples are Bookfinder (which finds new and used textbook prices and allows you to compare over 100,000 sellers to find the lowest price while also offering a textbook buyback program.)
 Half Price Books their online store allows you to search new and used textbook prices and helps you find one that will work for you).

 - Shop at stores that offer discounts or have deals for college students, and use coupons when you go shopping.
 Coupons can be found in store apps, through rewards programs, or on savings rebate apps like ibotta, HEB, CVS Pharmacy, and Dollar General.